quickapps/docs/eng/developers/blocks.md

 ======

 Blocks are the boxes of content visible in various area of your Themes.
-There are two type of blocks in the system:
+QuickApps CMS defines two type of blocks:

-- Widget Blocks: Those generated on-the-fly (or created) by various modules
+- Widget Blocks: Those generated on-the-fly (or created) by various modules/themes
 - Custom Blocks: Those created in the administer blocks area (/admin/block/manage)

 Block may appear on a page depending on both the theme and on administrative block settings.
 Block settings are controlled from the block